 There’s a huge difference in sending a generic email with content from your blog and creating a personalized email that also contains content adjusted to the interests of a particular lead.
 This significantly improves your chances of getting more conversions.

 Apart from using social media to share subtle posts that showcase your offer, you should also pay attention to another important content feature — incentives.
-You should always have in mind that the audience loves having a voice — they want to have a say in the future development of your brand.
+Keep in mind that your audience loves having a voice — they want to have a say in the development of your brand.

-Therefore, don’t hesitate from asking questions and using polls, questionnaires and surveys in your posts.
-This will leave a highly positive impression on your target audience and it will have a long-term effect.
+Therefore, don’t hesitate to ask questions and use polls, questionnaires, and surveys in your posts.
+This will leave a positive impression on your target audience and have a long-term effect.

-We already mentioned how important it is to keep track of your posts and to use analytic tools that the social platforms provide.
+We already mentioned how important it is to keep track of your posts and use the social platforms’ analytic tools.
 However, you should also conduct thorough research after your campaign is over.

-This isn’t a hustle at all if you continuously archive the data that you find during the campaign itself.
-So, everything you learn about the content you posted, the positive and the negative, should be stored properly.
+This isn’t a hustle at all if you continuously archive the data you find during the campaign itself.
+Everything you learn about the content you posted, the positive and the negative, should be stored properly.
 Once you reach the final stage, and once your advertising season is over, you should create a detailed overview.

-This kind of information is of great value to your company.
-Based on your research, you’ll be able to develop effective campaigns in the future that will speak to your audience.
-Furthermore, you’ll know exactly in which direction you should expand your business, so you’ll be able to make confident moves and secure the future of your company.
+This kind of information valuable to your company.
+Based on your research, you’ll be able to develop effective campaigns that will speak to your audience.
+Furthermore, you’ll know exactly in which direction you should expand your business.

-This is an extensive guide, and you may get an impression that social networks are actually rocket science.
-However, the fact is that once you start applying this knowledge, you’ll actually be able to see the simplicity of social media — each platform is adapted to fit its users, businesses included, and every tool they have to offer is easy to find and even easier to use.
+This is an extensive guide, and you may get an impression that social networks are rocket science.
+However, once you start applying this knowledge, you’ll see the simplicity of social media — each platform is adapted to fit its users — businesses included —and every tool they have to offer is easy to find and even easier to use.
+Practice makes perfect.